-The Whirlow Conservation Area is a small rural area, on the outer fringes of Sheffield about 6km south-west of the city centre.
+Whirlow Conservation Area is a small rural area, on the outer fringes of Sheffield about 6km south west of the City Centre.

 The special interest that justifies designation as a conservation area derives from the following:

-- small hamlet of three former historic farmsteads beside an ancient lane
+- small hamlet of 3 former historic farmsteads beside an ancient lane

 - rural location

-- Whirlow Hall Cottage, an 18th century three-storey house with a range of traditional stone farm buildings comprising cowshed, cruck barn and bull pen (Grade II listed)
+- Whirlow Hall Cottage, an 18th Century 3-storey house with a range of traditional stone farm buildings comprising cowshed, cruck barn and bull pen (Grade II listed)

 Date of designation